Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

-Sintra is easy to reach in only 40 minutes by train, has some of the most unique and beautiful palaces you’ll ever see, and you’ll get to tick off another UNESCO site from your bucket list!
+Sintra is easy to reach in only 40 minutes by train, it’s home to some of the most unique and beautiful palaces you’ll ever see, and you’ll get to tick off another UNESCO site from your bucket list!

-We stopped in Sintra for a few days while on our epic Portugal road trip, but because most people visit on a day trip from Lisbon, that’s how I’ve structured this Sintra itinerary.
+I stopped in Sintra for a few days while on my 10 day road trip from Porto to Lisbon, but since most people visit on a day trip from Lisbon, that’s how I’ve structured this Sintra day trip itinerary.

 Whether you prefer to take a guided tour or you decide to travel there independently, this complete guide on how to spend one day in Sintra will help you to plan every detail of your Lisbon to Sintra day trip!